-6.46 The Illustrative Masterplan within the DAS shows how the Site could accommodate a scheme of up to 120 dwellings that can deliver a high-quality landscape-led development.
+6.46 The Illustrative Masterplan within the DAS shows how the Site could accommodate a scheme of up to 350 dwellings that can deliver a high-quality landscape-led development.

-6.47 Whilst the proposals will be submitted in outline, the Illustrative Masterplan shows how a scheme that would retain the local character of the area and existing residential properties.
+6.47 Whilst the proposals will be submitted in outline, the Illustrative Masterplan shows how a scheme would retain the local character of the area and existing residential properties.
 It will create an enhanced community for Hook Green, supported by existing connectivity and transport routes, and integrating into the existing settlement.

-6.48 An internal spine road accessed from Longfield Road is proposed to link to a series of street typologies and built development blocks providing visual interest and variety.
+6.48 An internal looped spine road is proposed to link to a series of street typologies and built development blocks providing visual interest and variety.
 A distinguished built form and a strong design hierarchy helps to create character and identity, with opportunities to explore an architectural typology which responds to the Kent Design Guide and Gravesham Design Code.